aidaluu/gatsby-starter-netlify-cms/src/pages/blog/2021-12-20-my-“public”-philosophy-blog-on-environmental-philosophy.md

 ### I’m here to learn – not to be right but to get things right

 Through this blog I intend to hone the important skill of public philosophy.
-The themes that I am planning to explore in this blog are the deep philosophical questions that arise from our relationship with the non-human natural world.
-I’ve never written a blog before, so please bear with me as I make mistakes and learn to write philosophy in a new way.
+I'll be exploring deep philosophical questions that arise from our relationship with the non-human natural world.
+I’ve never written a blog before, so please bear with me as I learn to write philosophy in a new way.
 Philosophy is ultimately a dialogue, so let me know if you agree, disagree, if I’ve made a mistake or if I haven’t communicated my arguments clearly.
 Please feel free to send me any topic suggestions.
 You can comment and get in touch by using the comment function below or by emailing or tweeting me (I will do my best to reply promptly, however, as a philosopher I will also need time to reflect.).
 To paraphrase Brené Brown, I’m here not to be right but to get things right \[8].

 ### References: